Lewis Billups

-Lewis Kenneth Billups, Jr. (October 10, 1963 – April 10, 1994) was an American football cornerback who played seven seasons with the Cincinnati Bengals and Green Bay Packers in the National Football League (NFL), recording 9 interceptions and 8 fumble recoveries.
+Lewis Kenneth Billups, Jr. (October 10, 1963 – April 9, 1994) was an American professional football cornerback who played seven seasons with the Cincinnati Bengals and Green Bay Packers in the National Football League (NFL), recording nine interceptions and eight fumble recoveries.
 Billups was known to wear an opponent’s T-shirt the day of the game to stay focused.

+Professional career

 Known as a tough corner who played with a chip on his shoulder, Billups was a defensive back who was very popular among teammates.
+He was selected by the Bengals in the second round of the 1986 NFL draft.
 His best season was in 1988, when he intercepted 4 passes and recovered 2 fumbles, helping Cincinnati reach the Super Bowl.

 Billups is often remembered for his critical dropped interception in Super Bowl XXIII.
 In the beginning of the fourth quarter with the Bengals up 13–6 over the San Francisco 49ers and the 49ers driving from the Bengals 10-yard line, quarterback Joe Montana threw a pass towards Billups that he dropped in the end zone.
 On the next play, the 49ers scored a touchdown, tying the game at 13.
 Towards the game's conclusion, Montana threw a 10-yard touchdown pass to John Taylor to give San Francisco a 20–16 lead with 34 seconds left.
 The 49ers won the game 20–16.

-Personal life and legal problems

-When not playing football, Billups was a family man who spent a great deal of his time in Florida with his family members.
-One of Billups closest of friends was Bengals wide receiver Tim McGee who was picked alongside Billups in the 1986 draft.